MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 - If you receive access through the Microsoft Places preview program, this feature is available for all rooms, but we recommend enabling the feature only for rooms with a Teams panel.
 This ensures that users have all of the check-in options available to them, whether they reserved the room for an online or offline meeting.

 > [!NOTE]
-> Auto Release does not support or automatically release the room for live events, town halls, or non-Microsoft meetings such as Zoom or Webex.
+> Auto Release does not support or automatically release the room for non-Teams online meetings such as Zoom or Webex.

 ## How to enable specific rooms for Auto Release